Chop Chop Tree logo

 From the Hill Section to the New North End, tree service professionals in our network handle emergency removals, seasonal pruning, stump grinding, and full property assessments across Burlington and surrounding communities like tree trimming company in Colchester and tree trimming in Essex Junction.

-Business Hours
+Operating Hours

 Open Now